How to Draft a Unique Value Proposition (UVP) for Your Business

 What products/services are you selling?

-Who are you selling to (what’s your target audience)?
+Who are you selling to (what’s your target audience/target market)?

 What does your business do better than the competition?

-What’s your key business goal focused on customer pains that you intend to solve?
+What’s your key business goal focused on customer pain points that you intend to solve?

 2. List the problems you solve best